 - Set up automated monitoring of 3rd party applications.
 Given that your application features are dependent on them, it’s the only way to proactively inform your users that something isn’t functioning at the moment.

-So, to return to the questions posed at the outset, we’re not quite at the point where diagnostics and maintenance software can be just as visually attractive as most applications on your smartphone.
+So, to return to the questions posed at the outset, we’re not quite at the point where diagnostics and vehicle maintenance software can be just as visually attractive as most applications on your smartphone.
 However, with the right approach and by keeping the end-users’ context and circumstances in mind, you can create applications that greatly improve the entire diagnostic and maintenance workflow.
 And at the end of the day, it’s not about how much new technology is included or how attractive the user interface is; it’s about delivering software that’s efficient and reliable.
 It’s about creating a product that solves a real problem and makes the lives of thousands of people easier every single day.